thorium-design/flora/content/page/index.md

 _*verify delivery zones above before purchase._

-**All orders will be delivered on the stated delivery date to the best of our abilities.
-Specific delivery days and times .**
+**All orders will be delivered on the stated delivery date to the best of our abilities.**

 <slot name="delivery" />